dearblue/ruby-crc/README.md

 # crc - CRC calculator for ruby

-This is a general CRC (Cyclic Redundancy Check) calculator for ruby.
+This is a generic CRC (Cyclic Redundancy Check) calculator for ruby.

 It is written by pure ruby with based on slice-by-eight algorithm (slice-by-16 algorithm with byte-order free).